Higher Gauging and Non-invertible Condensation Defects: -gaugeable -form symmetries

 \section{$p$-gaugeable $q$-form symmetries}

 It is common to gauge a generalized global symmetry in the whole spacetime to map one quantum system to its gauged version.
-One can also gauge the symmetry only in a codimension-0 region of the spacetime (e.g., half of the spacetime), producing an interface or a boundary condition.
-(See, for example, \cite{Kaidi:2021gbs,Choi:2021kmx} for recent discussions.)
+One can also gauge the symmetry only in a codimension-0 region of the spacetime (e.g., half of the spacetime), producing an interface or a boundary condition.\footnote{One needs to choose an appropriate boundary condition, such as the topological Dirichlet boundary condition, for the discrete gauge fields in defining such an interface.} (See, for example, \cite{Kaidi:2021gbs,Choi:2021kmx} for recent discussions.)
 In this paper, we consider gauging a discrete $q$-form symmetry on a codimension-$p$ manifold $M^{(D-p)}$ in $D$ spacetime dimensions, which we refer to as the \textit{higher gauging}, or \textit{higher condensation}.\footnote{In the condensed matter literature \cite{Bais:2008ni, 2014NuPhB.886..436K,Burnell:2017otf} in 2+1d, gauging a 1-form symmetry in a codimension-0 region is commonly referred to as anyon condensation.
 For this reason, it is natural to define the gauging of a higher-form symmetry on a higher codimensional manifold as higher condensation.
 See also footnote \ref{fn:condensation} for further justification of this terminology.} More specifically, this is referred to as the \textit{$p$-gauging} of a $q$-form global symmetry.

 While higher gauging does not change the bulk of the quantum system, it defines a topological defect $S$ supported on $M^{(D-p)}$, which we will call the \textit{condensation defect}.
 The condensation defect is generally non-invertible.
 In other words, the higher gauging of a $q$-form symmetry gives an invertible or non-invertible $(p-1)$-form symmetry.